5.7-magnitude quake shakes Utah, Salt Lake airport closed

 SALT LAKE CITY (AP) — A 5.7-magnitude earthquake shook Salt Lake City and its suburbs early Wednesday, sending spooked residents fleeing their homes, knocking out power for tens of thousands and closing the city’s airport.

-The epicenter was just southwest of Salt Lake City and about 2.8 million in the state probably felt the quake, the U.S. Geological Survey reported.
+The epicenter was just southwest of Salt Lake City, between the city’s airport and the Great Salt Lake.
+The temblor and its aftershocks physically and mentally rattled approximately 2.8 million people who are already hunkered down amid the coronavirus epidemic.

-There were no initial reports of major damage to buildings or injuries, said Utah Emergency Management spokesman Joe Dougherty.
+There were no initial reports of injuries, said Utah Emergency Management spokesman Joe Dougherty.

-Operations at Salt Lake City International Airport came to a halt and the control tower and concourses were evacuated, the airport tweeted.
-Officials were conducting a runway inspection to try to determine if there was any damage, the Federal Aviation Administration said in a statement.
-Planes headed to Salt Lake City were diverted.
+Operations at Salt Lake City International Airport came to a halt and the control tower and concourses were evacuated.
+Planes headed to Salt Lake City were diverted while officials conducted a runway inspection.
+Police blocked the road to the airport, allowing in only those who were picking up passengers.

+No runway damage was found and most of the damage in the terminal appears caused by a broken water line, said the airport’s executive director, Bill Wyatt.

+He said he expected the airport to reopen in “hours not days.”

 The quake also shut down the light rail service for Salt Lake City and its suburbs.